AngioiJ/cookbook-assistant/Cookbook assistant project.md

 - Create a CLI or Jupyter Notebook demo
 - Streamlit or Gradio for a lightweight web interface

-## Part One: Data Extraction
-Steps:
-1. Load and iterate through the PDFs
-2. Identify recipe sections using text patterns, headers, and formatting
-3. Store extracted data in a structured JSON format

-### Step One: Text Extraction and Data Structuring
-Methods:
-    - `PyMuPDF` or pdf plumber for extracting structured text
-    - Regex Python module
-    - `rapidfuzz` fuzzy matching for cleaning lines while allowing for typos
-    - `spaCy` for parsing extracted recipes and performed Named Entity Recognition (NER) to extract metadata Chose `PyMuPDF` since OCR was already performed on the PDF.
-Added further cleaning steps to handle OCR issues.

-### Step Three: Creating Embeddings and Storing Them
-Method: A vector database

-## Part Two: Implementing RAG
-Retrieval Model: Offline embedding model through Ollama
-- maybe `text-embedding-ada-002`
-- optimize using query expansion before retrieval?
-LLM Integration: Pass retrieved data to an offline language model through Ollama to generate responses.

-Key Prompts:
-- "What can I cook with X?"
-- "How do I prepare Y?"
-- "What is Z technique?"

 ## Part Three: Frontend and UI